Joel-III/joel-iii.github.io/_portfolio/portfolio-5.md

 ---
 title: "University Group Software Engineering Project"
-excerpt: "CMPUT 301 group project outline with a link to the GitHub Repo at the end"
+excerpt: "CMPUT 301 group project outline with a link to the GitHub Repo at the end "
 collection: portfolio
 ---